yolothe3rd/cse15l-lab-reports/lab1.md

   The working directory when the command is run is `/home`.

+  The output when this command line was run is `cat: /home/lecture1: Is a directory`.
+This is an error statement, caused by an invalid input provided to the terminal.

+    As such, the output is definitely an error.
+The `cat` command only accepts arguments that are paths to *files*, but the command line provides an argument that is a path to a *directory* instead.
+Therefore, an error statement is printed to let the user know why the program was not run correctly.

 * Using the command with a path to a file as an argument